 Now we can invoke the piranha principle.
 Imagine 100 possible stimuli, each with an effect of 13\% on walking speed, all of which could arise in a real-world setting where we encounter many sources of text, news, and internal and external stimuli.
-If the effects are independent, then at any given time we could expect, on the log scale, a total effect with standard deviation $0.5\sqrt{100}\log(1.13)=0.61$, thus walking speed could easily be multiplied or divided by $e^{0.61} = 1.8$ based on a collection of arbitrary stimuli that are imperceptible to the person being affected.
+If each stimulus corresponds to two equally probable states with effects of $\pm 0.5\log(1.13)$ on log walking speed, and these effects are independent in the wild, then the sum of these will be approximately normally distributed with standard deviation $0.5\sqrt{100}\log(1.13)=0.61$, thus walking speed could easily be multiplied or divided by $e^{0.61} = 1.8$ based on a collection of arbitrary stimuli that are imperceptible to the person being affected.
 And this factor of 1.8 could be made arbitrarily large by simply increasing the number of potential primes.

-It is outrageous to think that walking speed could be randomly doubled or halved based on a random collection of unnoticed and essentially irrelevant stimuli---but that is the implication of the embodied cognition literature.
+It is outrageous to think that walking speed could be doubled or halved based on a random collection of unnoticed and essentially irrelevant stimuli---but that is the implication of the embodied cognition literature.
 It is basically a Brownian motion model in which the individual inputs are too large to work out.